dxdesjardins/GDSave/README.md

 ### Spawning a Saveable Scene

-If you do not spawn a saved scene through the `SaveManager`, it will not save be saved by default.
+If you do not spawn a saved scene through the `SaveManager`, it will not save by default.

 <div style="margin-left: 1em;">